SERVIR-Amazonia/suriname-training/intro-arcgis-1/introduction.md

 ArcGIS Online allows users to share maps through a variety of channels.
 For example, they can embed them in their website, social media posts, and blog articles.
 They can also make it easy for anyone to engage with their maps on any device by sharing them as interactive web apps.
 Users can choose from Esri’s many targeted configurable apps or create their own using no-code app builders or ArcGIS developer APIs.

->[!IMPORTANT]
->ArcGIS Online scales to support peak periods of demand, meaning that thousands or even millions of users can simultaneously view maps with consistent performance across devices.
+>Importantly, ArcGIS Online scales to support peak periods of demand, meaning that thousands or even millions of users can simultaneously view maps with consistent performance across devices.

 ## Value
 ArcGIS Online allows users of all levels to quickly and accurately create informative, interactive maps.
 They can use these maps to share their stories, identify challenges, communicate opportunities, collaborate on work, and more.